m-kupiec/starter-react-ts-tailwind/README.md

 ### TypeScript

 By default, all `.ts/.tsx` files in the `src` directory are included for analysis.
 Strict type checking and several linting options are enabled to catch unused local variables or function parameters and to prevent unsafe `switch` cases.
-The configuration ensures that the code complies with the JavaScript features supported by the ES2020.
+The configuration ensures that the code complies with the JavaScript features supported by ES2020.

 The compiler won't emit JavaScript files, leaving that responsibility to Vite.